Atlas98/proiect_full/README.md

   and such... there are some tricky bits, no clear instructions or clues on how to deal with them, it gets more complex + the final drawing got a stupid deadline + after all this, you'll forget everything you've done
-  # And this is the why, many people offer themselves to do this for you, for money, because they already know... you don't, and you're not interested in knowing.